|Pray in the Spirit

 Riverside Bible Camp: The education committee desinates one week in the summer as Prince of Peace week at RIverside Bible Camp.
 Children are encouraged to attend Bible camp together during this week.
 The congregation puts $40.00 toward the cost of camp for each member child attending Bible Camp.
 It does not matter which week the child attends.

-Trimming the tree: On the Saturday following Thanksgiving, the youth meet in the sanctuary to decorate it for Christmas.
+Trimming the tree: On the Saturday before Advent, the youth meet in the sanctuary to decorate it for Christmas.
 They place the lights and decorations on the tree, and put in place the poinsettias, wreaths and garlands, in preparation for the first Sunday of Advent.

 Graduation Sunday: A reception is held the first Sunday in June to honor our high school graduates.
 This reception is held following the worship service on the first Sunday in June.